Github-Rhodes/Salon_App/README.md

 1. download Xcode for you compatible MacOS
 2. download zip from github
-3. npm install in project root
+3. npm install in project folder
-4. npm start from root
+4. npm start from folder